MoooseBoi/batch-txt2xlsx/README.md

 ---

 ## install

 first, clone the project to your computer
 ```sh
 git clone https://github.com/MoooseBoi/batch-txt2xlsx.git
 cd batch-txt2xlsx
 ```
-alternativly, download and extract the release .zip file.
+alternativly, click the `project.zip` file, download raw, and extract on your computer.

 second, install the required dependencies with
 ```sh